 My first test was to look at my face in the most evil of all mirrors.
 The rear-view mirror in my car in the blazing sunshine showed not one hair on my face.

 Next I applied my bronzer and contour.
 My makeup went on my skin seamlessly without one imperfection.
 I had no idea just how much those little fuzzy hairs had been disrupting my gorgeous makeup application.
 The makeup brush glided across my cheekbones and deposited color more evenly than ever before.
 Also, the texture of my skin was so soft and smooth that it looked absolutely perfect.

-It did tingle a bit and it did seem to lighten my skin in areas, but both of those cons were not relevant compared to the unbelievable plusses of smooth hairless skin.
+It did tingle a bit and it did seem to lighten my skin in areas (you always want to make sure to do a patch test to make sure you're not allergic), but both of those cons were not relevant compared to the unbelievable plusses of smooth hairless skin.

 This trick is a way to instantly transform your face.
 Even if you feel like you have just light peach fuzz that isn't that bad — seeing is believing.

 Nair your face today and thank me later.